 Rock Samphire.
 It smells aromatic, salty, and like lemon oil.

-Herbal medicine.
-Green and grassy.
+Herbal and green.

 View All Botanicals & Aromatics NotesThese ingredients bring the heat and the vibration, adding a three-dimensional hum to a composition that tickles the nose and wakes up the palate.
 From the cooling, camphorous touch of cardamom to the fiery crackle of black pepper, spices prevent a fragrance from ever feeling flat or boring.